MarcLoupias/memo-dev/devops/devops-overview.md

 > "I hear many more negative experiences organizations have had with outsourcing arrangements than I do positive ones," he says.
 "Poor quality.
 Higher-than-expected management overhead required.
 Inflexibility.
 Process challenges.
 All are reasons cited for why the arrangements didn’t live up to expectations."
 >
 > The anecdotal stories are also piling up of big name enterprises pulling more of their IT resources back in house after years of outsourcing.
+>
+> "Outsourcing in an enterprise setting is often implemented in a way that advances outdated waterfall-like practices and processes that are antithetical to continuous delivery," Braunhut says.
+>
+> "To be most effective, enterprises need to own the transformation, and it has to be a truly collaborative effort across disciplines–business leadership, engineering, system administration, security & compliance,"says Thomas Enochs, vice president of customer success at Chef. "ollaboration and transformation are difficult to achieve with outside third parties or vendors.
+They need to own and drive the change themselves, and not be dependent on others."

 ## cloud